miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 becoming increasingly popular, socialized and collaborative.
 But a time comes when even a Notebook must be made simpler for a different audience if you want that break-out level of simplicity and ease... for the user.

+## The Dev's Double Burden: From Creation to Eternal Maintenance

 This article could go on forever along that vein.
 Switching from Notebook to Web App may make it easier for the user of the "app", but it's infinitely harder for